zetang94/ICSE2022_AST_Trans/README.md

 python pre_process/process.py --data_dir your_data_set_path --max_ast_len 250 --process --make_vocab

+> PS: Due to the limited storage of the cloud drive, I accidentally deleted the data and code.
+Fortunately, in the work of Weisong Sun et al.[1], they use tree-sitter to process and extract the data required for ast-trans.
+That is really cool!
+So if you are interested in the pre-process process, you can find the detail in their [repository](https://github.com/wssun/AST4PLU/tree/main).
+>
+>[1] Sun W, Fang C, Miao Y, et al. Abstract Syntax Tree for Programming Language Understanding and Representation: How Far Are We?[J]. arXiv preprint arXiv:2312.00413, 2023.

 ## 3. run
 we use py_config_runner.
 The config of model is saved at ./config.